Pittsburgh Lawyer for Illegal Possession of Prescription Drugs

 Keep in mind, the prosecutor would not have to catch you in the act of selling drugs to file these charges against you; they may be able to charge you with distribution based entirely on these factors.
 In most cases, distribution charges are far more onerous than possession charges.

-Are You Facing Felony or Misdemeanor Charges?
+Are You Facing Felony or Misdemeanor Charges for Illegal Possession of Prescription Drugs?

 In most cases, you will be charged with a misdemeanor unless there are enhancements such as distribution to a minor.
 However, it is also important to remember that in some cases, you could also face federal charges if you are in possession of large quantities of prescription drugs illegally.
 Fines for possession of prescription drugs are often harsh, with a first time conviction resulting in fines of up to $5,000.
 There may also be federal charges as a result of illegally obtaining prescription drugs.